Slip Stitch Summer Cowl

 Slip all slipped stitches purlwise.

-Cast on 420 stitches.
+Cast on 420 stitches; We used a basic Long Tail Cast On.
 Place a marker and join for working in the round, being careful to not twist the stitches.

 Round 1: Knit to end of round.